Universe Viewer

 GitHub Page

-Framework for cosmography at high redshift - R. Triay, L. Spinelli, R. Lafaye (1996)
+Framework for cosmography at high redshift - R. Triay, L. Spinelli, R. Lafaye (1996), HTML version, et text PDF version

 Romberg method for integral computation